divijg19/Sage/README.md

 ## Contributing

-Chronicle is opinionated by design, but contributions are welcome.
+`Sage` is opinionated by design, but contributions are welcome.

 Before contributing: